General Pre-Operative Care Instructions

 • STOP SMOKING AT LEAST 1 MONTH PRIOR TO SURGERY and at least 2 weeks AFTER surgery.
 Smoking reduces circulation to the skin, impedes healing, and can lead to major postoperative complications.

-• DISCONTINUE MEDICATIONS CONTAINING aspirin, ibuprofen, blood-thinners, Vitamin E, and ALL herbal supplements at least 1-2 weeks prior to and 1 week after surgery.
+• DISCONTINUE MEDICATIONS CONTAINING aspirin, ibuprofen, naproxen sodium, blood-thinners, Vitamin A, Vitamin D, Vitamin E, Vitamin K, fish oil, omega 3, and ALL herbal supplements at least 1-2 weeks prior to and 1 week after surgery.
 These medications can cause prolonged bleeding.
-Tylenol is safe to take just before and after surgery, if needed.
+TYLENOL is safe to take just before and after surgery, if needed, because it is not blood thinning.

 • REPORT ANY SIGN OF A COLD OR INFECTION that appear the week prior to your surgery.
 You may need to postpone your procedure to avoid unnecessary complications.